NCAR/i-wrf/docs/Users_Guide/configuration.rst

 Land Usage/Land Cover Change Case
 ---------------------------------

-The WPS namelist, WRF namelist, METplus configurations, and other configurations can all be found here:
+The WPS namelist, WRF namelist, METplus configurations, and other configurations can all be found in the GitHub repository:

 https://github.com/NCAR/i-wrf/tree/main/use_cases/Land_Use_Land_Cover